 1. “Bouncing Baby,” a 1916 silent comedy, was filmed in Jacksonville and released in 1919.
 It is also the oldest film in the State Archives.
 The film is about a grown man who disguises himself as a baby with the help of his friend in order to steal from a wealthy family.
 The film includes sequences of a runaway baby carriage rolling down the street with the “baby” inside and a dramatic rooftop chase scene.

-2. 1916 - Production company hired over a thousand local residents to film a mob scene, unfortunately a few in the crowd took their role too seriously, a real mob formed during the filming and spiraled out of control.
+2. In 1916, a production company hired over a thousand local residents to film a mob scene, unfortunately a few in the crowd took their role too seriously, a real mob formed during the filming and spiraled out of control.
 It nearly destroyed a nearby saloon and a two-story building.

-4. Jacksonville native and best-selling author Brenda Jackson filmed her feature film “Truly Everlasting” here in Jacksonville in 2011.
+4. Jacksonville native and best-selling author Brenda Jackson filmed her feature film “Truly Everlasting” in Jacksonville in 2011.

-5. The St. Johns river played a stand-in for the Amazon River in "Revenge of Creature", a sequel to "Creature from the Black Lagoon".
-A kidnap scene from "Revenge of Creature", a sequel to "Creature from the Black Lagoon" was filmed in a restaurant called Lobster House which was on the former site of River City Brewing Company.
-Photo from FL state archives.
+5. The St. Johns river played a stand-in for the Amazon River in "Revenge of Creature," a sequel to "Creature from the Black Lagoon," while a kidnap scene in the movie was filmed in a restaurant called Lobster House which was on the former site of River City Brewing Company.

-6. Scenes from Emmy award winning HBO movie "Recount" was filmed here in the Riverplace Tower.
+6. Scenes from the Emmy award winning HBO movie "Recount" were filmed in Riverplace Tower.
 Most of its scenes feature several Jacksonville locations including the Seawalk Pavilion, the Jacksonville Beach City Hall and the Prime Osborne Convention Center.

 7. "The Gulf Between," filmed in 1917 in Jacksonville, was the first Technicolor motion picture ever made.
 It was the first feature-length color movie produced in the United States.

-8. Home of American comic actor and one half of Laurel and Hardy, the double act that began in the era of silent films and lasted from 1927 to 1955.
-Hardy is largely considered one of the most popular comedians in American Movie History.
+8. Jacksonville was the home of Hardy, American comic actor and one half of Laurel and Hardy.
+The duo began in the era of silent films and lasted from 1927 to 1955.
+Hardy is largely considered one of the most popular comedians in American movie history.